Child Victims Act

 That is simply not good enough, and victims deserve better.
-Abuse comes in many shapes and sizes, and that the lifelong impacts are wide-ranging and far-reaching, from PTSD, to depression, to substance abuse (according to the AAETS, “specialists in the addiction field – alcohol, drugs and eating disorders – estimate that up to 90 percent of their patients have a known history of some form of abuse.”)
+Abuse comes in many shapes and sizes, and the lifelong impacts are wide-ranging and far-reaching, from PTSD, to depression, to substance abuse (according to the AAETS, “specialists in the addiction field – alcohol, drugs and eating disorders – estimate that up to 90 percent of their patients have a known history of some form of abuse.”)

-Now, victims who were previously silenced and blocked by the statute of limitations have the opportunity to shift the shame back where it belongs – on the perpetrators and those who enabled them – and, empowerment and supported, make a fresh start.
+Now, victims who were previously silenced and blocked by the statute of limitations have the opportunity to shift the shame back where it belongs: on the perpetrators and those who enabled them.

 The new Child Victims Act law will allow more survivors get justice for their experience by:

 - Opening up a one-time-only, look-back window for past abuse victims to sue their abusers and the institutions that harbored them, no matter when the abuse happened or their current age;

 - Extending the statute of limitations to start at age 23 for criminal cases*;

 - Extending the time to file a civil case.
 A civil case must be brought before the child turns age 55**;

 Before this law went into effect, the statutes of limitations started when the victim turned age 18.

 THE LAW IS NOT RETROACTIVE EXCEPT FOR A BRIEF ONE-YEAR PERIOD.
 If your case would have been time-barred under the old laws, you must commence a civil lawsuit before August 14, 2021.